nokia/RED/docs/help/user_guide/validation/validation_preferences.md

-## Validation - setting issues severity level
+## Validation - setting issues severity levels

 ### General information

 Validation findings levels can be customized in Preferences ( _[Window->Preferences->Robot Framework->Errors/Warnings](javascript:executeCommand\('org.eclipse.ui.window.preferences\(preferencePageId=org.robotframework.ide.eclipse.main.plugin.preferences.validation\)'\))_
 ).
 Each issue can be reported as error/warning/info/ignore.
 In case of setting ignore level, such validation issue type will not be visible in Problems view.

+Note

-There are RED specific validation types group under Project configuration which are essential for RED thus everything under Project configuration group is hardcoded to be reported as Fatal level.
+    There are RED specific validation types grouped under Project configuration category, which are essential for RED and can have Fatal severity level.
+Such problems are reported even when validation is turned off, and building as well as validation is cancelled then.

-### Error/Warnings types with examples
+### Validation related Error/Warnings types with examples

 #### Code style